 Q: How do I introduce leadership symbols to my team?

-A: Explain the purpose and benefits clearly, solicit feedback, and document the system.
-Emphasize that it's about clarity, not creating a strict hierarchy.
+A: Explain the purpose and benefits clearly, solicit feedback, and document the system. point out that it's about clarity, not creating a strict hierarchy.

 Q: Can I use different symbols for different leadership roles?